French employers say draft labor accord unacceptable

-PARIS (Reuters) - French employers will reject moves to overhaul rigid labor rules unless unions drop demands for heavier welfare charges on short-term job contracts, their leader said on Monday, suggesting talks this week could fail.
+PARIS (Reuters) - French employers will reject moves to overhaul rigid labor rules unless unions drop demands to tax short-term contracts more heavily than long-term ones, their leader said on Monday, suggesting talks this week could fail.

 Socialist President Francois Hollande called on employers and unions to strike a deal by the end of 2012 that would grant companies more flexibility in hiring and firing while giving more job security to workers on short-term contracts.

-Talks between the Medef employers’ union and main labor groups spilled over to January after the last round broke up on December 21 without a deal, with each side accusing the other of making unacceptable demands.
+Talks between the Medef employers’ union and main labor groups spilled into January after talks broke up in December without a deal, with each side accusing the other of making unacceptable demands.

+The government says it will impose its own deal if the two sides fail to reach an agreement.

 As talks resume this week, Medef chief Laurence Parisot said employers would be unable to sign a deal imposing higher costs for hiring on seasonal or short-term contracts.